Careers in Federal Libraries – So you want to be a Federal Librarian?

 By Kim Lyall

-Have you ever considered a library or information management career in the federal government, but weren't sure where to look, how to apply, or what kind of opportunities might exist?
-The Federal and Armed Forces Libraries Round Table (FAFLRT), in cooperation with the Government Information and Military Librarians Divisions of the Special Libraries Association, has created a new online resource that may help in your quest to land a federal position.
+Have you ever considered a library or information management career in the federal government but weren’t sure where to look, how to apply, or what kind of opportunities might exist?
+The Federal and Armed Forces Libraries Round Table (FAFLRT), in cooperation with the Government Information and Military Librarians Divisions of the Special Libraries Association have created a new online resource that may help in your quest to land a federal position.

 Groups are one of the many free services offered through Google.
 They allow users to join, participate in discussions, and post documents to one shared online space.
 The Careers in Federal Libraries Google Group acts as a collaboration tool that connects federal librarians to current library school students, recent grads, and those interested in pursuing a federal library career.

 Collaborative online spaces facilitate open communication, knowledge sharing, and networking.
 Joyce Lee, a current student involved in the initiative notes that, “Social networking tools really help over-come geographic boundaries and enable people all over the country and world to communicate quickly and effectively.
 People expect to be able to find and share information online and communicate with others through discussion boards and social networking sites.”